viacheslav-lasukov/PMBoK6/Artefacts/Terms of Reference.md

 ---
 aliases:
-  - TOR
+  - "TOR"
 tags:
-  - artefact
+  - "artefact"
-  - procurement/document
+  - "procurement/document"
 ---
 # Description
 One of the [[Procurement Documentation]].